http-pruthvi/Portfolio/public/resume.md

 ### Flutter Developer Intern | UNIKODEX
 **July 2025 - Present**

-- Developing cross-platform mobile applications using Flutter and Dart for iOS and Android platforms
+- Developed cross-platform mobile apps using Flutter & Dart; optimized performance reducing load times by 30%.
-- Implementing responsive UI/UX designs with Material Design principles and custom widgets
-- Integrating RESTful APIs and Firebase backend services for real-time data synchronization
+- Integrated RESTful APIs and Firebase for real-time data synchronization and backend services.
-- Collaborating with design and backend teams using Agile methodologies to deliver features on sprint schedules
+- Collaborated with cross-functional teams using Agile methodologies to deliver features on sprint schedules.
-- Optimizing app performance and reducing load times by 30% through code refactoring and lazy loading

 ---